 Many people stay in a given stage for months or even years.
-For them, spiritual growth is rather like beginning a business but never really tending to it.
-This was true of Dolores, a priest in her early forties who kept so busy with the problems of her congregation that she avoided her own needs.
+For them, spiritual growth is rather like business that is begun but never really tended to.
+This was true of Dolores, a priest in her early forties who kept so busy with the problems of her congregation that it was easy to avoid her own needs.
 She thought that coming to the peacefulness of the Hermitage was simply going to be a rest-a time away from the pressures of her work.
 The afternoon Dolores arrived, she said it was almost like coming to the ivy-covered cottage of her childhood imaginings.
 Here was a place to be alone with her dreams, her prayers, and her Bible.

 But the next morning Dolores was far from peaceful.
 When she met me at the door, her face was tense and stern.
-We sat opposite each other in the prayer room and Dolores looked at me with blazing eyes.
+We sat down opposite one another in the prayer room and Dolores looked at me with blazing eyes.
 "The whole institutional church stinks!" she cried.
 "Why did I have to come this far and wait this long to find a place to be alone and pray?"

 Dolores's anger was a familiar and understandable part of this stage.
-In middle age, she was frustrated by the realization that she had put off her personal spiritual growth.
+In middle age, she was frustrated by the realization that she had been putting off her personal spiritual growth.
 At first she tried to find someone to blame, which is a usual response.
-We like to believe that our failure to grow is the fault of our parents or teachers or the pressure of work or the denomination in which we grew up, all of which do affect us.
+We like to believe that our failure to grow is the fault of our parents, teachers, the pressure of work, or the denomination in which we grew up, all of which do affect us.
 However, instead of trying to place blame, how much wiser to assess how we were molded, where we are now, and how we are going to proceed on our journey of the spirit.
 As time went on in her retreat, a calmer Dolores began to look ahead and see new possibilities.
 In her journal, she wrote:

 Am I ready to hear God?
 Ready to do whatever God asks me?
 Rather frightening!
 I know myself so well.
 Will it be something I don't want to give up?
-I'm afraid. . . .
+I'm afraid....